Tokta/claude-pod/README.md

 Claude Code runs inside the container, not on your host — you do not need Node.js, npm, or the `claude` CLI installed on your machine.
 The host stays untouched apart from one state folder (`~/.claude-pod/`) that exists only to keep your login across container restarts.

-## Platforms

-The wrapper is portable POSIX bash + Docker.
-It should work on any host with a recent Docker:

-- **macOS** (Apple Silicon and Intel) with Docker Desktop, OrbStack, or Colima — primary development target.
-- **Linux** with Docker Engine or Docker Desktop — bind mounts and `--user` UID/GID map directly here, the most native experience.
-- **Windows + WSL2** with Docker Desktop's WSL2 backend — run `claude-pod` from inside a WSL distribution's bash shell.

-**Native Windows** (`cmd.exe` / PowerShell) is not supported.
-The wrapper is a bash script and uses POSIX tools (`id`, etc.); use WSL2 instead.

-If a platform doesn't behave as expected, please open an issue.

 ## What it actually does

 The whole tool is four tiny files: